Katarina Winter

 About me

-- The project Promises and consequences in security technology (Trygghetsteknologiers löften och konsekvenser, 2023-2025, PI Katarina Winter) focuses on the emerging security technology “security apps” (trygghetsappar) and its societal knowledge consequences for questions on responsibilities, (fear of) crime, and citizen participation.
+The project Promises and consequences in security technology (2023-2025, PI Katarina Winter) investigates “security apps” to analyze the societal knowledge consequences brought by the emerging security market for questions on responsibility, (fear of) crime, and public participation.

-- In the project Prioritizations and knowledge in digital crime prevention (2022-2023, PI Katarina Winter) I take interest in digitalization and knowledge processes between actors in municipal digital crime prevention initiatives for public safety.
+In the project Prioritizations and knowledge in digital crime prevention (2022-2023, PI Katarina Winter) I focus on knowledge processes among public and private actors in the establishment of municipal digital crime prevention initiatives.

-- Together with colleagues within the department of Social Work and Public Health Sciences, SU, I am engaged in the project Risks of injection drug use in a Swedish context (RISK): Prevention of harms in practice according to users, treatment staff, and societal actors (2022-2024, PI Jessica Storbjörk).
-Developed in collaboration with the Stockholm Needle Exchange Program (NEP), the project aims to increase our knowledge on how people who inject drugs, treatment staff, and other societal actors (media, policy) coproduce knowledge on risks and harm.
+Together with colleagues within the Department of Social Work and Public Health Sciences, SU, I work on the project Risks of injection drug use in a Swedish context (RISK) (2022-2024, PI Jessica Storbjörk).
+Developed in collaboration with the Needle Exchange Program in Stockholm, this project aims to deepen understanding of how people who inject drugs, healthcare professionals, and other societal actors (media, politics) coproduce knowledge about risks and harm.

-- My thesis Everybody knows?
-Conversational coproduction in communication of addiction expertise (2014-2019) explored communication of addiction expertise as processes of "conversational coproduction" in three arenas: the media, conferences, and local politics.
+My thesis Everybody knows?
+Conversational coproduction in communication of addiction expertise (2014-2019) examined communication of addiction expertise as processes of "conversational coproduction" across three arenas: media, public conferences, and local politics.

-Teaching: Qualitative methods, Criminological analysis and knowledge use, Digitalization and public health, Media and crime, Drug and control policy, supervision BA/MA
+Teaching: Qualitative methods, Criminological analysis and knowledge use, Digitalization and public health, Media and Crime, Drug and control policy, supervision BA/MA/PhD

 Research projects